 U-M pharmacists, doctors collaborate to ensure patients get drugs they need, despite shortages

-Patient & Family Advisory Board provides new opportunity for input
+Patient & Family Advisory Committee provides new opportunity for input

 Is it worth the extra cost to buy organic?

 PsychOncology Clinic offers patients tools for coping